JCPTrevillian/JCPTrevillian/README.md

 \
 \
 I am software engineer with valuable experience gained through my software engineering apprenticeship with Intuit and Anita B.
-I bring a unique combination of theoretical knowledge and hands-on training coupled with extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
-At Intuit I worked with senior engineer mentors - learning best practices during sprints while honing my skills in software development, testing, and problem-solving.
+I bring a unique combination of technical theoretical knowledge and hands-on development training coupled with extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
+At Intuit I worked with senior engineering mentors, learning best practices during sprints while honing my skills in software development, testing, and problem-solving.
 This reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
 \
 \
-I am happy to connect with like-minded professionals.
-I'm open to discussing new opportunities, collaborating on projects, or engaging in conversations related to emerging tech.
+I am happy to connect with like-minded professionals to discuss new opportunities, collaborate on projects, or engage in conversations related to emerging tech.
+\
+\
 Feel free to reach out to me!